 What Are Corneal Dystrophies?

-The cornea is made up of five layers:
+The cornea has five layers:

-- Epithelium: the outermost, protective layer of the cornea;
+- Epithelium: the outermost, protective layer of the cornea.

 - Endothelium: the innermost layer made up of cells that pump excess water out of the cornea.